EnTT 3.15.0

 auto ret = delegate(42);

-In all cases, listeners don't have to strictly follow the signature of the delegate.
+In all cases, listeners do not have to strictly follow the signature of the delegate.
 As long as a listener can be invoked with the given arguments to yield a result that is convertible to the given result type, everything works just fine.

 entt::delegate<void(my_struct &, int)> delegate;